 LAW 7585.
 Seminar: Tax Policy.
 2 cr. hrs.

-This seminar explores fundamental issues concerning the country's Federal income tax.
-Topics include such issues as whether tax rates should be progressive or flat, whether the tax structure should treat taxpayers as individuals or as parts of family groups, whether capital gains should be taxed at lower rates and whether the double tax imposed on corporate income should be eliminated.
-This course also explores whether the income tax should be replaced with some form of a consumption tax, such as a value added tax.
+Explores fundamental issues concerning the country's Federal income tax.
+Topics include whether tax rates should be progressive or flat, whether the tax structure should treat taxpayers as individuals or as parts of family groups, whether capital gains should be taxed at lower rates and whether the double tax imposed on corporate income should be eliminated.
+Also explores whether the income tax should be replaced with some form of a consumption tax, such as a value added tax.
+Prereq: LAW 7205.

 LAW 7587.
 Seminar: Truth and Falsehood.
 2 cr. hrs.

 While truthfulness is an important legal and ethical value, the law does not consistently require truthfulness in our dealings with others, even in circumstances where the stakes are high.
 There are many examples: The law tolerates some willful and material lies by government officials during the course of criminal investigations.
 Lawyers are generally permitted to withhold crucial information in fulfillment of their duty of confidentiality.
 Although witnesses in legal proceedings must swear to tell the whole truth, the rules of evidence may prohibit them from doing so.
 This seminar analyzes where courts have drawn the line in permitting and punishing deception.